rubyeffect/findface/README.md

     Findface.api_key = 'YOUR-API-KEY'

-3. Use the gem 🙂
+3. Start using the gem 🙂

+## TODO

+1. Addition of any new endpoints with respect to Findface Cloud API latest changelog.
+2. Support for ruby versions < 2.2.2 .
+3. Writing more test cases.

 ## Development